Facebook to use augmented reality to draw ads to Messenger app

 Messenger and the News Feed create a feedback loop like a “flywheel” for ad sales, Marcus said.

-Four businesses are participating in the launch: electronics company Asustek Computer Inc (2357.TW), automaker Kia Motors Corp (000270.KS), clothing company Nike Inc (NKE.N) and Sephora, a unit of LVMH Moet Hennessy Louis Vuitton SE (LVMH.PA).
+Four businesses are participating in the launch: electronics company Asustek Computer Inc, automaker Kia Motors Corp, clothing company Nike Inc and Sephora, a unit of LVMH Moet Hennessy Louis Vuitton SE.

 WhatsApp, another Facebook-owned messaging service with more than 1 billion users, has sworn off advertising.
 WhatsApp co-founder Jan Koum said on Monday he was leaving.
 The Washington Post reported he was doing so in part after conflicts about advertising, which he opposes.